-And so, the increased level of protons in the cell is primarily the cause of the “muscle burn” sensation, not lactate itself.
+And so, the increased level of protons in the cell is the primary cause of the “muscle burn” sensation, not lactate itself.

 In fact, lactate acts as a buffer to increase the pH level.
 Because it increases along with a rise in proton accumulation, lactate is used as an indirect marker to measure cell metabolism.

-But this can cause some people, including scientists, to form a misconception that lactate is associated with the rise of acidity in the blood.
+But this can cause some people to form a misconception that lactate is associated with the rise of acidity in the blood.